Playing in the sandbox (Part 1): Old regulators are learning new tricks

 Regulatory sandboxes Ascend article

 Regulators are increasingly turning to an innovative policy tool called a “sandbox” to address various challenges.
-In Part 1 of this series, Contributor Will Morrison explores the origins of regulatory sandboxes and how they work.
+In this article, Contributor Will Morrison explores the origins of regulatory sandboxes and how they work.

 Thentia is a highly configurable, end-to-end regulatory and licensing solution designed exclusively for regulators, by regulators.